CONSTITUTION OF THE AMERICAN LEGION SIXTH DISTRICT

 An adequate PA system should be available for all larger meeting rooms.

 Noon lunch on Saturday should be available for purchase.
-Proceeds are to be retained by host Post.
+Proceeds are to be retained by the host post.

 District Convention Recommendations: